-At its regular February meeting of each year, the Park Board shall elect a President and Vice President from its members, but in case of failure to elect at the time specified, the election shall take place at a subsequent meeting without delay, and the President and person is elected by the Park Board. - The President and Vice President shall hold their respective offices until the first regular meeting in February of the next year after election, and/or until their successors are elected. - 3.
-The President, Vice President and Secretary shall perform the duties prescribed by law, these rules, and such other duties as the Park Board may prescribe. - 4.
+At its regular February meeting of each year, the Park Board shall elect a President and Vice President from its members, but in case of failure to elect at the time specified, the election shall take place at a subsequent meeting without delay, and the President and Vice President shall continue to serve until replaced by election of the Board.
+The Director of Parks and Recreation shall be the Secretary of the Park Board unless another person is elected by the Park Board.

+- 2. The President and Vice President shall hold their respective offices until the first regular meeting in February of the next year after election, and/or until their successors are elected. - The President, Vice President and Secretary shall perform the duties prescribed by law, these rules, and such other duties as the Park Board may prescribe. - 4.
 In the event of the vacancy in the office of President, Vice President or Secretary, the Park Board shall select an interim President, Vice President or Secretary to serve until the next regular election.